Palmar to PIP joint

 The palmar approach is mainly indicated for avulsion fractures of the volar plate, and for fracture dislocations of the PIP joint, or for comminuted impacted fractures of middle phalanx (pilon) fractures.

-Dorsal to the MCP joint
+Dorsal to MCP joint of thumb

 Midaxial to the proximal phalanx

 The midaxial approach is indicated for oblique, spiral, comminuted, or transverse fractures, of the diaphysis and metaphysis.
-It is also indicated

 Midaxial to the PIP joint